Black Montana

 Dr. Quintard Taylor, Jr., Scott & Dorothy Bullitt Professor of American History University of Washington |

-Hagen’s work is a core component of a larger, collaborative Montana Historical Society project documenting the state’s black history, ie. a place-based study of Montana’s African American Heritage (winner of the 2018 Leadership in History Award from the American Association for State and Local History and the 2019 Buchanan Award from the Vernacular Architecture Forum).
+Dr. Hagen’s work is a core component of a larger, collaborative Montana Historical Society project documenting the state’s Black history, i.e., a place-based study of Montana’s African American Heritage (winner of the 2018 Leadership in History Award from the American Association for State and Local History and the 2019 Buchanan Award from the Vernacular Architecture Forum).
 That project is funded in part by the National Park Service, through its Underrepresented Community (URC) Grant.
-Hagen's work on the history of black Montana earned her the 2018 Excellence in Consulting Award from the National Council on Public History.
+Hagen's work on the history of Black Montana earned her the 2018 Excellence in Consulting Award from the National Council on Public History and the 2023 Excellence in Consulting Award from the National Council on Public History.

 Portions of this research serve as the basis for: